Harlem: History

-Starting around the time of the end of World War I, Harlem became associated with the New Negro movement, and then the artistic outpouring known as the Harlem Renaissance, which extended to poetry, novels, theater, and the visual arts.
+Harlem then became associated with the artistic outpouring known as the Harlem Renaissance, which extended to poetry, novels, theater, and the visual arts.
 So many black people came that it "threaten[ed] the very existence of some of the leading industries of Georgia, Florida, Tennessee and Alabama."
 Many settled in Harlem.
-By 1920, central Harlem was 32.43% black.
 The 1930 census revealed that 70.18% of central Harlem's residents were black and lived as far south as Central Park, at 110th Street.

 However, by the 1930s, the neighborhood was hit hard by job losses in the Great Depression.
 In the early 1930s, 25% of Harlemites were out of work, and employment prospects for Harlemites stayed poor for decades.
 Employment among black New Yorkers fell as some traditionally black businesses, including domestic service and some types of manual labor, were taken over by other ethnic groups.
 Major industries left New York City altogether, especially after 1950.
-Several riots happened in this period, including in 1935 and 1943.
+Several riots happened in this period, including the 1935 Harlem riot and the Harlem riot of 1943.

 There were major changes following World War II.
 In the late 1950s and early 1960s, Harlem was the scene of a series of rent strikes by neighborhood tenants, led by local activist Jesse Gray, together with the Congress of Racial Equality, Harlem Youth Opportunities Unlimited (HARYOU), and other groups.
 These groups wanted the city to force landlords to improve the quality of housing by bringing them up to code, to take action against rats and roaches, to provide heat during the winter, and to keep prices in line with existing rent control regulations.

 The largest public works projects in Harlem in these years were public housing, with the largest concentration built in East Harlem.
 Typically, existing structures were torn down and replaced with city-designed and managed properties that would, in theory, present a safer and more pleasant environment than those available from private landlords.
 Ultimately, community objections halted the construction of new projects.

 From the mid-20th century, the low quality of education in Harlem has been a source of distress.
 In the 1960s, about 75% of Harlem students tested under grade levels in reading skills, and 80% tested under grade level in math.
 In 1964, residents of Harlem staged two school boycotts to call attention to the problem.
 In central Harlem, 92% of students stayed home.
 In the post-World War II era, Harlem ceased to be home to a majority of the city's black people, but it remained the cultural and political capital of black New York, and possibly black America.